rlporter24/Amplicon-dual-index-demux/README.md

 Most HPC are not compatible with Docker use, but do support Singularity/Apptainer.
 To run using Apptainer, follow these steps:

 1. **Setting up the Singularity/Apptainer image**\
    First, ensure that Singularity/Apptainer is installed.
 The pre-built Singularity image is not currently available for direct download, but the Singularity image can be built locally fairly quickly ( ~10 minutes) and only requires that some specific files be made available locally.
 Instructions are included in the ‘Building Images’ section below.
-Once the build is successfully, you should have a file named ‘demux-image.sif’ in the directory from which it was built.
+Once the build is successfully completed, you should have a file named ‘demux-image.sif’ in the directory from which it was built.

 3. **Open a shell in the container**\
    To open a shell, run the following command from the directory containing the ‘demux-image.sif’:\
    `singularity shell demux-image.sif` \
    This will bring you to a shell within the container where you can interactively run processes.\
    __Note:__ Depending on your HPC system, you may need extra resources to work in the shell, so it is not recommended that you do this on a login node.
 You can use a compute node, or allocate resources using a job manager.
-An example Slurm script is included in the 16S-demux_edits directory, entitled ‘submitSnakemake.sh’.
+An example Slurm script is included in the 16S-demux directory, entitled ‘submitSnakemake.sh’.

 5. **Run the test analysis**\
    To check that the set up was successful, run a quick analysis using provided test data.
 To do this, edit the Snakefile so that line 4 reads:\